 However, if U.S. Owner owns 10% or more interest of U.S. Parent, it should be treated as a U.S. Shareholder of FC and be subject to both Subpart F and GILTI provisions to FC.

 Importantly, the state tax implications should also be carefully reviewed, particularly regarding the states that do not or partially conform to the federal rules.

 Do these regulations apply to you and your business?
 The recent changes could pose an impact to many taxpayers.
 If you have immediate questions or need further guidance, feel free to contact Green Hasson Janks advisors at 310.873.1600.

-Polina Chapiro, CPA, is a member of the Firm’s Executive Committee, head of the International Tax Practice and has more than 35 years of tax experience in the areas of corporate reorganizations, mergers and acquisitions (due diligence, agreements, negotiation), taxation of multinational companies…Learn More
+Polina Chapiro, CPA, is a member of GHJ’s Executive Committee and leader of GHJ’s International Tax Practice and has more than 35 years of tax experience in taxation of multinational companies (foreign tax credit, structuring, repatriation planning), corporate reorganizations, mergers and…Learn More